Non-Commutative Gauge Theory at the Beach: Discussion

-Finally, $5d$ non-commutative Abelian Chern-Simons theory conjecturally arises as the twist of M-theory in the $\Omega$ background.
+Finally, $5d$ non-commutative Abelian Chern--Simons theory conjecturally arises as the twist of M-theory in the $\Omega$ background.
 Holomorphic and topological line defects are the twisted avatars of M2 and M5 branes \cite{Costello:2016nkh,Costello:2017fbo}.
 They obey twisted and $\Omega$-deformed versions of AdS/CFT.
-It's natural to ask whether these same dualities can implemented on correspondence space, yielding $3d$ counterparts of the celestial holograms developed in \cite{Costello:2022jpg,Costello:2023hmi,Bittleston:2024efo}.
+It is natural to ask whether these same dualities can implemented on correspondence space, yielding~$3d$ counterparts of the celestial holograms developed in \cite{Bittleston:2024efo,Costello:2023hmi,Costello:2022jpg}.